History of Laura Ingraham in Timeline

 September 2022: Criticized Biden administration's student loan forgiveness program

-In September 2022, Laura Ingraham criticized the Biden administration's student loan forgiveness program, stating that her mother worked as a waitress until she was 73 to pay for Ingraham's loans.
+In September 2022, Laura Ingraham criticized the Biden administration's student loan forgiveness program and stated that her mother worked as a waitress until she was 73 to pay for Ingraham's loans, which received criticism.

-In 2022, Laura Ingraham criticized the Justice Department and FBI for the search of Trump's Mar-a-Lago residence concerning his handling of classified information.
+In 2022, Laura Ingraham criticized the Justice Department and FBI for the search of Donald Trump's private club and residence, Mar-a-Lago, but suggested that Republican voters might "turn the page" and back another 2024 presidential candidate.